Nursing Homes and Skilled Nursing Facilities

 What Patients Need Skilled Nursing Care?

-Skilled Nursing Homes can help stabilize a patient’s health.
-They provide 24 hour care from registered nurses and physicians.
+Although many people use the term “nursing home” as a catch-all for any type of long-term care community, skilled nursing is actually a specific level of care that is meant to stabilize a patient’s health.
+Nursing facilities, sometimes referred to as SNF, provide 24-hour care from registered nurses and physicians.
+They are the highest level of care a person can receive outside of a hospital setting.
 For patients in need of this level of care, nursing homes are a necessity.
-Medicare and health insurance cover skilled nursing care.
-Medicare and private insurance typically only pay for skilled nursing care for a limited amount of time.
+In regard to cost, Medicare and/or health insurance generally cover skilled nursing care.
+However, Medicare and private insurance typically only pay for skilled nursing care for a limited amount of time.
 Skilled nursing homes have residents who are rehabbing from serious injuries and elderly people who require around the clock care.
-Some patients suffering from the later and most severe stages of Alzheimer’s disease also live in skilled nursing facilities because of the expertise that is required to care for these patients.
+Some patients suffering from the later and most severe stages of Alzheimer’s disease also reside in skilled nursing facilities because of the expertise that is required to care for these patients.

 What Nursing Homes Are Like

 When your loved one moves into a skilled nursing home, you can expect to hear about how the facility is very “hospitalish.”
 It is regrettable that so many seniors feel uncomfortable in skilled nursing facilities, but they are there because they need the care.
 With so many medical professionals working together, so many rules to follow, and with care requirements that vary from patient to patient, a little bit of bureaucracy is unavoidable.
 If you know someone who is or will have to have a stay at a skilled nursing facility, try to be supportive.
 Presenting things in the best possible light will go a long way to making your loved one appreciate that they need the care that they are receiving and will improve their outlook on their situation.

 Having A Skilled Nursing Plan